cincanproject/cincan-command/README.md

     cincan/volatility: <= dump
     cincan/volatility: => dump/789.dmp

-You can provide many directories to create by separating them by a comma.
+You can provide the argument many times to create multiple directories.

 ### Input and output file filtering